 Overprotection can be defined as the use of excessive caution and protective behaviors.
-It is known that high levels of overprotection are associated with high levels of anxiety in teenagers and children with social phobia.
+It is known that high levels of overprotection are associated with high levels of anxiety in teens and children with social phobia.

 Overprotective parents who excessively protect their child from the adversities of life, tend to reinforce the belief that everything outside the home is risky.
 And these parents also believe you should be wary when leaving the family circle.

 While acting with the best of intentions, the overprotection prevents the child or teen to learn how to handle adversity and take some risk as part of their life.
 It has been identified that families with this style of behavior tend to be very consenting.

 Some parents transmit to their children their fears of the dangers, and in this case, it is they who do not allow the child boy to be separated.
 This behavior will only increase anxiety in teenagers.

 Adolescence is a stage of life where children are separated from their parents and in the process of building their identity.
 Separation anxiety can interfere with this vital process for the healthy development and limit the normal growth of a teenager.

 Belly pain, dizziness, difficulty getting out of bed, poor appetite, anger and anguish, these are some of the hassles that accompany adolescents with separation anxiety, and they feel they cannot go to school, do programs with friends or go camping.